RouninMedia/xHAN/README.md

  - *mixed-array data-blocks* which contain a series of *both* values (e.g. `xHAN`) *and* name-value pairs (e.g. `mixed="array"`)

-Because of this crucial difference, when you convert the second **xHAN** above into JSON, the conversion delivers the following output:
+Because of this crucial difference, when you computationally convert the second **xHAN** above into JSON, the conversion delivers the following output:

-*Wah-waaah:*
+    {"0":{"this":{"more":"sophisticated"},"data":["structure","is","contained"]},"1":["within","this"],"2":"xHAN","which":"represents","4":"a","mixed":"array"}

-    {"0":{"this":{"more":"sophisticated"},"data":["structure","is","contained"]},"1":["within","this"],"which":"represents","mixed":"array","2":"xHAN","3":"a"}
+which *is* valid JSON.